 When you are traveling in a country with a coastline, we find ourselves on a constant search for the perfect beach.
 A paradise of golden sand in the middle of impressive panoramas with cliffs and woodland is what we are seeking.
 What if I tell you that the Abel Tasman National Park gives you a bunch of these spots, one more breathtaking than the other?
 Let me give you a glimpse of your coast walk of a lifetime.

 The Abel Tasman National Park is located in the north west of the South Island of New Zealand and stretches along the coastline.
 It was here that the first Europeans arrived and they couldn’t have picked a better place.

-With 22, 5 km² it is the smallest National Park of New Zealand but because of its sheer beauty and accessibility it is one of the most visited.
-Three quarters of the park are covered by forests, which are called home by a huge variety of birds like the Tui.
+With 22,5 km² it is the smallest National Park in New Zealand, but because of its sheer beauty and accessibility, it is one of the most visited.
+Three-quarters of the park is covered by forests, which are called home by a huge variety of birds like the Tui.
 The coastline offers golden beaches and little islands you can reach by boat.

 How to get to the Abel Tasman

 The Abel Tasman National Park can be approached from the south or the north of the park.
 Which way you choose is up to you.
 As a home base, I would recommend Motueka if you come from the south or Takaka for the northern side of the park.
 Both towns offer a different kind of accommodation like campsites, backpackers, and hotels.
 The local supermarkets provide you with everything you need for short visits and long trips into the park.
 Some people also like to start their Abel Tasman experience from Nelson.
 Nelson is a bigger city and as such offers a bigger hospitality sector and agencies that organize trips to the park.
 In my opinion, though, you will find everything that you need in Motueka and Takaka as well and have the advantage of reaching the Park in 30 minutes.
 That will give you more time to see the Park or sleep in your bed; the choice is up to you.